line/centraldogma/site/src/sphinx/setup-configuration.rst

     access cache.
 Refer to `the Caffeine API documentation`_ for more information.
     Note that the weight of the cache has been tuned to be roughly proportional to its memory usage.

-- ``sessionCacheSpec`` (string)

-  - the cache specification string which determines the capacity and behavior of the cache for the session information of the server.
-Refer to `the Caffeine API documentation`_ for more information.

 - ``webAppEnabled`` (boolean)

   - whether to enable the web-based administrative console.
 Enabled by default.

-- ``webAppSessionTimeoutMillis`` (integer)

-  - the session timeout for web-based administrative console, in milliseconds.
-If ``null``, the default value of '604800000 milliseconds' (7 days) is used.

 - ``gracefulShutdownTimeout``